rackerlabs/rackspace-how-to/content/exchange/cancel-cloud-office-services.md

 title: Cancel Cloud Office services
 type: article
 created_date: '2015-07-16'
-created_by: Beau Bailey
+created_by: Mitchell Goren
-last_modified_date: '2016-01-26'
+last_modified_date: '2018-03-04'
-last_modified_by: Catherine Richardson
+last_modified_by: William Loy
-product: Microsoft SharePoint
+product: Microsoft Exchange
-product_url: sharepoint
+product_url: exchange
 ---

 To cancel a Cloud Office email or SharePoint account, log in to the